orlowdev/orlove.dev/content/blog/2020/07/10/functional-vs-nonfunctional-requirements/index.md

 Hey there!

-We, developers, usually write code that makes users' lives easier.
-But how do we know that the things we do really help?
-Or, how do we understand what to do in the first place?
-Of course, we could rely on common sense or our own expectations to try to predict what users want or like, but how far we can go that way?
-And how to make sure that this way is not in the opposite direction from users' desires?
+We, developers, usually write code that makes lives easier.
+But how do we know that our things really help?
+Or, how to understand what to do in the first place?
+Of course, we could rely on common sense and our own expectations to predict what users want or like.
+But how far we can go?
+And how to make sure that we don't go in the opposite direction from users' desires?

 👇 [**TL;DR**](#tldr)

-The weird thing here is that it's almost impossible to produce a piece of software that will be either perfect or a completely obnoxious (I'll use this word as I am unaware of a good antonym for "perfect").
-Thus, with every release we make, be it the first one or the **n**th one, we will land somewhere in this multidimentional perfect-obnoxious universe.
+The funny thing here is that it's almost impossible to produce a piece of software that will be either perfect or a completely obnoxious (I'll use this word as I am unaware of a good antonym for "perfect").
+Thus, with every single release, we land somewhere in this multidimentional perfect-obnoxious universe.
 Needless to say that coordinates do not work there.

 ![Our software in the perfect-obnoxious universe](./understanding-desires.png)